 - Temperature – many substances must be stored in controlled conditions to remain stable and also effective for use.

 - Ignition sources – there are many classes of goods that must be separated from any type of heat or ignition source due to fire risk.
 The general separation distance is at least 3 metres.
-If your substance can ignite or heighten a fire risk, you must also show signage the prohibit smoking and ignition sources in the area where they may be handled or stored.
+If your substance can ignite or heighten a fire risk, you must also show signage to prohibit smoking and ignition sources in the area where chemicals may be handled or stored.

 - Moisture – some chemicals, such as calcium hypochlorite, must be separated from moisture or they can decompose, creating chlorine gas.